Water Chemistry Water Chemistry — Complete Pool Water Chemistry Guide - Chlorine, pH & Balance

 Salt water pools still require chemical management, including pH adjusters, alkalinity control, and stabilizer.
 The salt cell generates chlorine but doesn't maintain balance.

-Salt cells use electrolysis to convert dissolved salt into chlorine gas and sodium hydroxide, which raises pH over time.
+Salt cells use electrolysis to convert dissolved salt into chlorine and hydrogen gas; salt pools drift up in pH over time mainly from aeration (CO2 off-gassing), as the cell itself is roughly pH-neutral.

 Key differences for salt water pools: